 802.1D STP and 802.1w RSTP are available in both the flat and 1x1 mode.
 However, when using 802.1D or 802.1w in the flat mode, the single spanning tree instance per switch algorithm applies.
+The switch supports up to 128 STP instances when running in 1X1 mode.
 Note that 802.1w is now the default Spanning Tree protocol for the switch regardless of which mode is active.
 This default value will apply to future releases as well.